4meta5/notes/Design/DaveSnowden.md

 > never scale a complex system by aggregation or imitation; you decompose things to the lowest object, define protocols for interactions between the objects, and allow novel interactions between the objects...

+Challenge for design and architecture is to move earlier in the cycle to find inarticulated needs.